Acute Pancreatitis Risk

 - Mszar R, Bart S, Sakers A, Soffer D, Karalis DG.
 Current and emerging therapies for atherosclerotic cardiovascular disease risk reduction in hypertriglyceridemia.
 J Clin Med.
 2023;12(4):1382.

 - Falko JM.
-Familial Chylomicronemia Syndrome: A Clinical Guide For Endocrinologists.
+Familial chylomicronemia syndrome: a clinical guide for endocrinologists.
 Endocr Pract.
 2018;24(8):756-763.

 - Faghih M, Singh VK.
 Do elevated triglycerides truly trigger acute pancreatitis?
 Dig Dis Sci.
 2019;64(3):616-618.

 - Sanchez RJ, Ge W, Wei W, Ponda MP, Rosenson RS.
 The association of triglyceride levels with the incidence of initial and recurrent acute pancreatitis.
 Lipids Health Dis.
 2021;20(1):72.
-Published 2021 Jul 18.

-- Goldberg RB, Chait A. A Comprehensive Update on the Chylomicronemia Syndrome.
+- Goldberg RB, Chait A. A comprehensive update on the chylomicronemia syndrome.
 Front Endocrinol (Lausanne).
 2020;11:593931.
-Published 2020 Oct 23.

-- de Pretis N, Amodio A, Frulloni L. Hypertriglyceridemic pancreatitis: Epidemiology, pathophysiology and clinical management.
-United European Gastroenterol J. 2018;6(5):649-655. doi:10.1177/2050640618755002
+- de Pretis N, Amodio A, Frulloni L. Hypertriglyceridemic pancreatitis: epidemiology, pathophysiology and clinical management.
+United Eur Gastroenterol J. 2018;6(5):649-655.

 - Qiu M, Zhou X, Zippi M, et al. Comprehensive review on the pathogenesis of hypertriglyceridaemia-associated acute pancreatitis.
 Ann Med.
 2023;55(2):2265939.

-- Williams L, Rhodes KS, Karmally W, et al. Familial chylomicronemia syndrome: Bringing to life dietary recommendations throughout the life span.
+- Williams L, Rhodes KS, Karmally W, et al. Familial chylomicronemia syndrome: bringing to life dietary recommendations throughout the life span.
 J Clin Lipidol.
 2018;12(4):908-919.

 - Watts GF.
-Shooting the Messenger to Treat Hypertriglyceridemia.
+Shooting the messenger to treat hypertriglyceridemia.
 N Engl J Med.
 2024;390(19):1818-1823.